Laura Amy Flaunts Tantalizing Underboob In Sexy, Wraparound Bikini While Posing On A Bed

 Laura Amy got pulses racing with her most recent Instagram update, in which the gorgeous Australian model displayed a flawless appearance while wearing a revealing outfit that made many of her 888,000 followers long for summertime.

-Laura credited the brand Oh Polly Swim – a female-operated company operating primarily out of California — for her bathing suit.
+Laura credited the brand Oh Polly Swim – a company operating primarily out of California — for her bathing suit.
 It featured a pale pink and white tie-dye fabric and strappy detailing.

 The top had a wide band that appeared to clasp in the back, and exceptionally narrow straps that ran over both shoulders.
-Instead of connecting together at her cleavage, the two triangle cups were separate halves that transitioned into long strings which criss-crossed and wrapped beneath her bust to tie together in the middle of her back.
+Instead of connecting together at her cleavage, the two triangle cups were separate halves that transitioned into long strings which crisscrossed and wrapped beneath her bust to tie together in the middle of her back.

-Laura’s impressive breasts swelled enticingly from beneath the skimpy garment, exposing a massive amount of underboob.
+Laura's ample breasts swelled enticingly from beneath the skimpy garment, exposing a massive amount of underboob.

-The matching bottoms sat high over her hips, and dipped low in the center to showcase her toned abdominal area.
+The matching bottoms sat high over her hips and dipped low in the center to showcase her toned abdominal area.
 They also featured a single strap connected at either side which ran horizontally across her belly, just above her navel, which added additional visual appeal to the ensemble.

-Laura posed on the corner of a large bed dressed in white linens with subtle vertical stripes.
-She faced the camera with her back arched and her weight distributed on both palms, which were stretched out behind her.

 Her head was tipped coquettishly to one side, and she gazed down with parted lips and a smoldering expression.
-Her dark mane was ironed straight and parted in the center.
+Her dark mane was styled straight and parted in the center.
 It spilled all the way down her back and grazed the bedspread on which she sat, with the exception of a few layered platinum pieces that framed her face.

 Laura accessorized with a double-banded bracelet on her right wrist, and her manicured nails were pointed and painted bright crimson.